 Here are my four tips to actually learning new business English expressions (and using them!):

-If you want more detailed practical tips and advice on how to learn new expressions, I recommend you read this article here (How to get your stuck English unstuck and get talking); or (if you haven’t yet) listen to Daria’s podcast, How to Remember English Vocabulary.
+If you want more detailed practical tips and advice on how to learn new expressions, I recommend you read this article here (How to get your stuck English unstuck and get talking).

 You can save yourself a lot of time and improve your English learning by knowing how to learn phrases and vocabulary effectively.